-- 1. Start by making sure the open loop setting is toggled on. - 2.
-Set the closed loop switches CL1, CL2, and CL3 on the 'on' position. - 3.
-Set CLADJPOT to 0%. - 4.
-Adjust the internal speed pot or external speed pot to 100% The motor at this time should be running at its maximum speed. - 5.
-Turn the open loop setting off, this will initiate closed loop operation. - 6.
+- 1. Start with setting the closed loop switches CL1, CL2, and CL3 on the 'on' position. - 2.
+Set CLADJPOT to 0%. - 3.
+Adjust the internal speed pot or external speed pot to 100% The motor at this time should be running at its maximum speed. - 4.
 Increase the closed loop gain by switching CL1, CL2, and CL3 incrementally one stage until the motor speed dips below the maximum speed.
+Set the switches up one stage to the position before the motor dips below the maximum speed and proceed to step 5.